TBye101/MagicalLife/README.md

 ## Roadmap (In no particular order)
 AKA TODO:

-1. Not buggy graphics
-1.5 Items
+~~Not buggy graphics~~
+~~Items~~
-2. Character Actions (such as mining or building)
+~~Character Actions (such as mining or building)~~ Save/Load Game
-3. Natural objects such as trees
+Natural objects such as trees
-4. Character Classes and XP system
+Character Classes and XP system
-5. Creatures (Enemies and Animals)
+Creatures (Enemies and Animals)
-6. AI
+AI
-7. Spells/Abilities
+Spells/Abilities
-8. Fantasy Loot
+Fantasy Loot
-9. Dungeons
+Dungeons
-10. Randomized Quests
+Randomized Quests

 Mod support: Always a priority

+# Installation Instructions

+1. Download and install the [.Net Framework 4.7.1 Runtime](https://www.microsoft.com/en-US/download/details.aspx?id=56116)
+2. Find and download a release from the releases tab of this project
+3. Extract the release
+4. Enjoy!

 # Vision